alekskimeu/my-portfolio/data/posts/how-i-learn-a-new-skill.md

 date: 'Apr 20 2022 13:00:39 GMT+0300'
 ---

 I don't know much about other fields, but technology is dynamic and therefore the need to keep learning to keep up with the ever changing industry.
-There's always something new to learn in technology.

 Your company might decide to change their technology stack one day and require you to learn the new stack or you may land a job in a company that uses different technologies from the ones you are familiar with.